-Our directors are among our largest shareholders, and may have certain personal interests that may affect the Company.
+Our officers and directors are among our largest shareholders, and may have certain personal interests that may affect the Company.

-Our directors, James A. Barnes, Elwood G. Norris and Scot Cohen owned 70.6% of our common stock at September 30, 2017.
-As a result, our directors, acting individually or as a group, have the potential ability to exert influence on the outcome of issues requiring approval by the Company's shareholders.
+Management owns 74% of our common stock at March 31, 2018.
+As a result, our management, acting individually or as a group, have the potential ability to exert influence on the outcome of issues requiring approval by the Company's shareholders.
 This concentration of ownership may have effects such as delaying or preventing a change in control of the Company that may be favored by other shareholders or preventing transactions in which shareholders might otherwise recover a premium for their shares over current market prices.